Special Thanks to the Pierce College Associated Student Organization for their generous contribution in supporting Commencement!

 As a courtesy to your fellow graduates, students are asked to return to their seats after they receive their in-lieu diploma.
 Commencement does not officially end until the proclamation of degrees has been made.

-Permits are not required the day of Commencement
+Parking permits are not required the day of Commencement

 Graduates, family and friends, may park in student parking lots 1 - 8 on the campus.